UPCArtifacts/RTj/README.md

 ## Execution

 Before running RTj, please compile the project under test (e.g., mvn compile)  and execute the test (e.g., mvn test).
-It's necessary that all the dependencies of the project under test be download on your machine (mvn compile will do that).
+It's necessary that all the dependencies of the project under test be downloaded on your machine (mvn compile will do that) before starting the analysis.

+There are two ways of executing RTj.
+The first one targets to Maven projects: RTj automatically extracts the properties of the (maven) project under analysis (e.g., dependencies).
+The Second one targets other types of projects, and the task of extract project's information (such as dependencies) and passing them to RTj must be done by the user.

 ### Analysis of Maven project

-RTj was specially designed to analyze maven projects.
-For that, it's necessary to install the maven plugin [project-info-maven-plugin](https://github.com/tdurieux/project-info-maven-plugin).
+This mode needs have installed the maven plugin [project-info-maven-plugin](https://github.com/tdurieux/project-info-maven-plugin).
 This plugin resolves: the dependencies (jars) of the project under analysis, the folders with source code, etc.
 Then, launch RTj using this command:
 ```